geoffpatton/dsci-511-project/README.md

 pip install finnhub-python
 ```

 ### Running instructions
-- Open the final_project_group_one jupyter notebook
+- Open the `final_project_group_one.ipynb` jupyter notebook
 - Press `Run All` Button
+  - This will run the notebook using the hardcoded set of tickers defined in the last code section of the notebook.